upb-lea/openmodelica-microgrid-gym/docs/parts/user_guide/OpenModelica.rst

 Creating Microgrids with OpenModelica
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The microgrids are created with a  user defined library.
-To start it, run the file *package.mo* directly in the folder *omg_grid*.
+To start it, run the file *grid.mo* directly in the folder *omg_grid*.

 This package contains all components and required for